 DUKE UNIVERSITY MEDICAL CENTER

-Two Full-time Junior Faculty Positions in Hematopathology Division at Duke University Medical Center and Duke University Cancer Institute
+A 2nd Fellowship Position Open in Hematopathology Division at Duke University Medical Center and Duke Cancer Institute

-The Department of Pathology at Duke University Medical Center invites applications for a full-time clinical track, junior faculty position in the hematopathology division.
-Clinical responsibilities will include evaluation and sign-out of bone marrow, lymph node, and other hematopathology specimens, including interpreting flow cytometry and molecular diagnostics.
-Successful candidates will be expected to combine excellent diagnostic pathology abilities with strong motivation and skill in teaching and to participate in clinical or translational research efforts.
+The Department of Pathology at Duke University Medical Center invites applications for a 2nd Hematopathology fellowship position in the Department of Pathology for 2024-2025 academic year.
+Clinical responsibilities will include evaluation and sign-out of bone marrow, lymph node, and other hematopathology specimens, including interpreting pathology, flow cytometry, molecular diagnostic, cytogentic and NGS results.
+Successful candidates will be expected to lead the hematopathology daily service and supervise the residents on rotation.

 The Hematopathology Division is one of the busiest service Divisions in the Department at the Duke Medical Center.
 The Hematopathology Division has built several large lymphoma consortia in the nation.
-Current research programs include genomic, epigenomic and gene expression profiling in large series of thousands of lymphoma patients.
-Lymphoma multicenter collaboration systems including PTCL, CLL/SLL, FL, DLBCL, PCNSL, PTL, EBV+DLBCL, PBL, DHL/DEL, and several reactive lymphoid diseases, have been established with rich translational research resources and cancer center support.
+Current research programs include genomic, epigenomic and gene expression profiling in large series of 6,000 patients with lymphoma and lymphoid diseases.
+Lymphoma multicenter collaboration systems have been established with rich translational research resources and cancer center support.

 Located in the beautiful geographical region of the nation, Duke University Medical Center is one of the leading medical research and teaching institutions.
-Durham/Chapel Hill, NC is a growing cosmopolitan area with a population exceeding 1.2 million, diverse entertainment, excellent schools, decent atmosphere, and extensive access to outdoor landscape, hiking and ocean activities.
+Durham/Chapel Hill, NC is a growing cosmopolitan area with a population exceeding 1.6 million, diverse entertainment, ~80 pharmaceutical and biotechology enterprises including Apple and Amazon branches, excellent schools, decent atmosphere, and extensive access to outdoor landscape and ocean activities.

-Interested candidates with strong clinical and translational research skills should submit curriculum vitae and three letters of reference via Duke University Portal System.
+Interested candidates should submit curriculum vitae and three letters of reference (cc to AA, Donna Noblitt).

-Duke University Medical Center Duke University Cancer Institute Durham, NC 27710
+Duke University Medical Center and Duke Cancer Institute